Φ

 Thought habituated

 The filter no longer requires active attention to persist.
-It has become a stable structure in the field — part of the mind's resting architecture.
+It has become a stable structure on the boundary; part of the body's resting architecture.

 4